mrciolino/wiki-backup/timeline.md

 - [Preparing for the Githyanki War](/Events/githyanki-war-preparation)
 - [The Githyanki War](/Events/githyanki-war) and fall of Vlaakith's Empire.
 - Meeting Obox-Ob
+- The party try to escspe Obox-Ob's lair in the abyss.
+While Obox-ob is trying to convince the party to accept his "blessings", Spoops and Adalynn are working on a way out of his realm.
+- They try scapung through the windows of the dining room, however they find the rest if the realm to be a barren wasteland.
+- Adalynn tried to gate out of the realm, but is unable to cast any meaningful spells.
+Spoops realizes the entire layer of the Abyss is like Obox-ob's divine realm.
+- Spoops manages to activate his anti-magic armor and use his spell to teleport to the library dimension, escsping Obox-ob's grasp.
+However the rest of the party, kierkegaard, and his now wife are still trapped.
+Now that he is free, he is able to execute a plan to get the others out.
+- As Spoops escapes, knowing he must have something up his sleeve and won't abandon them, Adalynn carefully works to get the rest of the party and their friends close together.
+However despite her efforts she is unable to do so before everyone is convinced to accept Obox-ob's "blessings".
+In the end, even Adalynn accepted.
+- Once he was in the library, Spoops used his ability to lend his anti-magic armor to Adalynn, causing it to immediatly envelop her, allowing her o activate it and plane shift everyone to the library.
 - Spoops meets Rabiah the storm giant woman in her tower at the spawning stone in the elemental plane of chaos.
 Upon finding himself in this plane, he ascends the tower and finds two golems guarding an control panel.
-Spoops cautiously approaches and activates the panel, causing the platform to begin descending into thr tower.
-Upon reaching the bottom, he is greeted by Rabiah's butler and Rabiah herself.
+Spoops cautiously approaches and activates the panel, causing the platform to begin descending into the tower.
+Upon reaching the bottom, he is greeted by Rabiah's butler and aRabiah herself.
 Rabiah welcomes Spoops into her home and introduces herself as a forge-master and merchant.
 She has set up shop around an infinitely generating pillar of mithril which she uses to build her magical golems.
 Spoops begins trying to recruit her into Mortis Lux, but she refuses.
 Instead she offers to sell golems to Mortis Lux, and provides a "method of secure communication" 59 Spoops in case he wishes to discuss this further.
 This communicator is what appears to be a humanoid creature, heavily bound and chained, Rabiah is able to speak through the mouth of this creature.
 Spoops puts the creature in his demi-plane and leaves.
 As he departs, the butler takes a look at his Shard of Divinity and comments on the single flaw in the hilt.
 Saying it would have to be remade to fix it entirely.
 Spoops takes this under consideration.
 - The party arrives at the spawning stone to retrieve Spoops.
 - [Saving the Sun](/Events/saving-the-sun)
 - [Searching for Gond Souls](/Events/searching-for-gond-souls)